GraphWalker/graphwalker.github.io/content/docs/json_graph.md

 #### model.edges[].startElement
 This sets the current edge as the starting element in the graph.
 This is where the execution starts.
 #### model.edges[].actions
 A list of action's that should be executed when the edge is visited.
-The default is java script.
+The default is javascript.
 #### model.edges[].actions[].action
 The actions.
-It represents 1 java script statement.
+It represents 1 javascript statement.
 The statement must be terminated with a semicolon

 # Example
 ~~~